- Download our Moving to Colombia Guide (PDF)

 - CON: There is terrible traffic in the cities

 Traffic in the large Colombian metros can be headache-inducing and challenging to navigate.
-Pedestrians should also take care as they rarely have the right of way when crossing a street.
-They will generally have to take a chance and run across the intersection when they see a gap.
+Pedestrians should also take care, as they rarely have the right of way when crossing a street.
+You’ll generally have to take a chance and run across the intersection when you see a gap.
 Walkways and traffic lights for pedestrians are scarce.

 Working in Colombia